chameleon-ai/webm-guide/README.md

   - 192k for music
   - 96k for everything else
   - 56k mono if you need to save space
-- Pick a good resolution, use lookup table for ballpark
+- Pick a resolution, use lookup table for ballpark
+- Hopefully you're using a tool that can calculate target size, but if not:
-- Calculate your video bitrate according to the duration of the video, account for audio size, or use the lookup table:
+  - Calculate video bitrate using [this](#making-precisely-sized-webms) method
+  - Or use the lookup table:

 | Duration | Resolution | Bitrate | Bitrate | Bitrate |
 | | | (6 MiB) | (4 MiB w/ audio) | (4 MiB no audio) |